-Present name of the hill stems from caves themselves – in Cave 3 there is comparatively recent sculpture of Hindu goddess Tulja.
+Present name of the hill stems from caves themselves – in Cave 3 there is a comparatively recent sculpture of Hindu goddess Tulja.

-Caves are located in a compact group in eastern side of the hill and are facing to east-north-east.
+Caves are located in a compact group in the eastern side of the hill and are facing to east-north-east.
 Caves are numbered from south to north.

 - Cave 1 – vihara, consists of main hall and five cells.
 Front part has collapsed.
 Two cells are in the left wall of hall, one in the right wall and two in the rear wall.